hazelcast/hazelcast-python-client/docs/using_python_client_with_hazelcast_imdg.rst

 **Fields**

-The SQL service resolves fields accessible from the SQL automatically.
-The service reads the first local entry pair of the ``Map`` to construct the list of fields.
-If the ``Map`` does not have local entries on the member where the query is started, then the list of fields cannot be resolved, and an exception is thrown.
+The SQL service resolves fields in map entries automatically by reading the first local entry in the map.
+If the map does not have local entries on the member where the query is started, then the list of fields cannot be resolved, and an exception is thrown.

 Field names are case-sensitive.

 **Key and Value Objects**

-A ``Map`` entry consists of a key and a value.
+A map entry consists of a key and a value.
 These are accessible through the ``__key`` and ``this`` aliases.
 The following query returns the keys and values of all entries in a map: